mschlenker/TinyCrossLinux/README.md

 	openssl passwd -1

-on an arbitary machine and replace the '!' in roots line in `patches/etc-shadow` with the output.
+on an arbitary machine to create a password hash and replace the '!' in roots line in `patches/etc-shadow` with the output.

 ### Remove login without password?